erikyao/erikyao.github.io/_posts/2016-10-12-building-gwava-environment-on-ubuntu-16-04.md

 cp ./bin/bedtools /usr/local/bin
 ```

-Yes, you can get `bedtools` by `apt install bedtools`, but I am not sure whether the versions available in Ubuntu sources are compatible or not.
+Yes, you can get other versions rather than `2.25.0` of `bedtools` by `apt`, but I am not sure whether those versions are compatible or not.
 See [Ubuntu - bedtools package](https://launchpad.net/ubuntu/+source/bedtools) for more details.

 ## Issue 4: nobody ever told me that `samtools` is required...